autolab-project/autolab/docs/gui/control_center.rst

 If the *Variable* is writable (write function provided in the driver), its value can be edited and sent to the instrument (return pressed for interger / float values, check box checked or unchecked for boolean values).

 To read and save the value of a *Variable*, right click on its line and select **Read and save as...**.
-You will be prompt to select the path of the output file.
+You will be prompted to select the path of the output file.

 Monitoring